Menu

 Subj.
 Dry Handling

-Looking at data from one tire tests, the Goodyear Eagle F1 Asymmetric 6 and Michelin Primacy 5 performed equally well in subj. dry handling tests.
+Looking at data from two tire tests, the Goodyear Eagle F1 Asymmetric 6 was better during one subj. dry handling tests.
+On average the Goodyear Eagle F1 Asymmetric 6 scored 20.51% more points than the Michelin Primacy 5.

 Goodyear Eagle F1 Asymmetric 6